-In the absence of the Head, the Senior Leadership Team is authorised to take appropriate action to prevent serious harm to individuals or the School.
-Consultation with the Health, Safety & Training Manager should be sought, where appropriate.
+In the absence of the Headmaster, the SLT is authorised to take appropriate action to prevent serious harm to individuals or the School.
+Consultation with the Estates Manager should be sought, where appropriate.

-3.4 Bursar and Clerk to the Governors and Health, Safety & Training Manager
+3.4 Bursar and Clerk to the Governors, Estates Manager, and H & S Officer

-The Health, Safety & Training Manager reports to the Bursar and Clerk to the Governors (a member of the Senior Leadership Team) and is responsible for ensuring that:
+The Estates Manager and the Health & Safety Officer report to the Bursar and Clerk to the Governors (a member of the SLT) and are responsible for ensuring that:

-- appropriate measures are taken to promote an effective health and safety culture within the School: - an appropriate health and safety strategy is developed in-line with other School strategies; - the School's health and safety policies are reviewed regularly and that they remain appropriate, fit for purpose and are amended to reflect changes in legislation; - effective communications, implementation, inspection and audit systems are in place; - implementation of the School's Health and Safety Policy is regularly reviewed, monitored and evaluated: - that employee representatives are appropriately involved as equal partners in delivering and implementing the School's health and safety objectives; - appropriate training is provided to members of the School who have significant responsibilities in the management of health and safety; and - all reported accidents, incidents and near miss events are investigated and reported to the relevant authorities, where necessary.
+- appropriate measures are taken to promote an effective health and safety culture within the School - an appropriate health and safety strategy is developed in-line with other School strategies - the School's health and safety policies are reviewed regularly and that they remain appropriate, fit for purpose and are amended to reflect changes in legislation - effective communications, implementation, inspection and audit systems are in plac - implementation of the School's Health and Safety Policy is regularly reviewed, monitored and evaluated. - Information & Consultation Forum (ICF) representatives are appropriately involved as equal partners in delivering and implementing the School's health and safety objectives - appropriate training is provided to members of the School who have significant responsibilities in the management of health and safety - all reported accidents, incidents and near miss events are investigated and reported to the relevant authorities where necessary.